 - Rob McDaniel’s Seared Venison

-- Kevin Nashan’s Chicken with Brussels Sprouts
+- Kevin Nashan’s Chicken and Brussels Sprouts

-- Rob McDaniel’s Pompano with Pickled Peppers
+- Rob McDaniel’s Pompano and Pickled Peppers

 Want insider access to more prep videos and grilling recipes?
 Then, start your FREE Backyard Life e-news subscription, today!
 Simply sign up (below) and we’ll notify you when this—and other bonus content—is waiting in your inbox.